Brown Environmental Leadership Lab (BELL): Alaska

 • It is best to dress in layers during BELL.
 For example, you might end up wearing leggings or long pants, rain pants, a T-shirt, a long sleeve shirt, a rain jacket and hiking boots.
 On other days, you may be wearing quick-dry shorts, a T-shirt and a rain jacket.

 • You do not have to buy any new gear for this trip, but if you are interested in learning more about one way to dress in layers, this link provides some good advice.
-However, please adhere to the detailed packing list provided below.

 What is Provided

-For the first part of BELL Alaska, you will reside in a dorm building at the University of Alaska in Anchorage.
+You will reside in a dorm building at the University of Alaska in Anchorage.
 You will stay in shared suites equipped with private bathrooms.
 These rooms will include typical college furniture: a bed, desk and chair, dresser, trash can and access to wireless internet.
 You are also provided with the following:

-• Bed sheets
+• bed sheets

-• Blankets
+• blankets

-• Bathroom towels
+• bathroom towels

-• Some toiletries (hand soap and body soap)
+• hand soap and body soap

 What to Bring